Speed Reads:

 Best Code Reader For Cars: Bottom Line

-Our review team selected the BlueDriver Bluetooth Pro OBDII Scan Tool as the Best OBD2 Scanner of 2023.
+Our top overall pick is the BlueDriver Bluetooth Pro OBDII Scan Tool.
 The mid-price scanner is easy to use and works with a user-friendly app.

 For many drivers, the Foxwell NT201 is the best bet for an OBD2 scanner.
 If you’re just looking for an OBD2 scanner that can read and clear engine codes, that’s the Foxwell.
 The ability to run an I/M readiness check and scan ABS systems can also be useful, even to the layperson.
 These features are all common among $40 OBD2 scanners.